 Starting with the Best Ingredients and Processing

 Behind every one of our products is a great recipe and quality ingredients.
 That’s why the Abbott team first sources the best ingredients by partnering with high-quality farms and trusted suppliers.

 “We look at each ingredient closely for its quality and the benefits it brings to our products,” says Normanella DeWille, PhD, a research fellow and product developer at Abbott.
 “For example, our years of research tell us that combining proteins from milk as well as those from plants gives our products the smoothest mouthfeel possible, which has a huge effect on overall taste and experience.”

 The processing of these ingredients also matters.
 For example, exactly how protein is extracted from milk in order to produce milk protein concentrate (a key ingredient in a wide range of complete nutrition products including Ensure and PediaSure) affects taste and texture.

-“If the protein is extracted in a harsh manner, either through the amount of heat or type of chemicals applied, you can have an increase in off-tasting compounds and the protein itself can develop an unpleasant texture,” DeWille explains.
-The solution: Abbott scientists only work with suppliers that use gentle methods of extracting that protein.
+“If the protein is extracted in a harsh manner, either through the amount of heat or other type of process, there can be an impact on overall taste and texture,” said DeWille.
+Therefore, our scientists only work with suppliers that use gentle methods of extracting that The solution: Abbott scientists only work with suppliers that use gentle methods of extracting that protein.

 Minimizing Undesirable Tastes

 “Fortunately, through a lot of research, we’ve been able to find an antioxidant blend that prevents fish oil from oxidizing,” says DeWille.
-She explains that, when combined with rosemary extract through Abbott’s pending patent on the technology, those antioxidants help scientists get fish oil into the Ensure Surgery Immunonutrition drink with no fishy flavor.
+She explains that, when combined with rosemary extract through Abbott’s pending patent on the technology, those antioxidants help scientists get fish oil into the Ensure Surgery Immunonutrition drink and still taste great.
 The end benefit: your loved one gets the nutrition they need to help with recovery from surgery or illness.

 Tapping Into Favorite Flavors Around the World